tarantool/doc/doc/1.7/dev_guide/reference_capi/tuple.rst

 .. c:function:: uint32_t box_tuple_field_count(const box_tuple_t *tuple)

-    Return the number of fields in tuple (the size of MsgPack Array).
+    Return the number of fields in a tuple (the size of MsgPack Array).

     :param box_tuple_t* tuple: a tuple